-Authorisation of the Board to buy back own shares, by virtue of a direct decision or through delegation to the Executive Committee or such person or persons as the Board may authorise for this purpose, to hold those shares as treasury stock, dispose of them or, as the case may be, propose their redemption to the General Meeting of Shareholders, subject to the limits stipulated in law and the conditions established in this resolution.
-The authorisation is extended to the possibility of buying back own shares for delivery directly to employees or directors of the company, as alternative remuneration to monetary remuneration, provided this does not raise the total income received by those groups.
+Authorisation of the Board to buy back own shares, by virtue of a direct decision or through delegation to the Executive Committee or such person or persons as the Board may authorise for this purpose, to hold those shares as treasury stock, dispose of them or, as the case may be, redeem them reducing the capital, in pursuance of the delegation made below, subject to the limits stipulated in law and the conditions established in this resolution.
+The authorisation is extended to the possibility of buying back own shares for delivery directly to employees or directors of the company or its group, as alternative remuneration to monetary remuneration, provided this does not raise the total income received by those groups.